-Before the COVID-19 pandemic, Charleston area restaurants were multiplying and flourishing with a constant flow of aspiring chefs and affluent visitors.
-Several Charleston area restaurants were given the 'Star Diamond Award' by The American Academy of Hospitality Sciences, landed on Forbes 4 Star Restaurants list, featured in Wine Enthusiast magazine's 'America's 100 Best'; and recognized by the James Beard Foundation Awards.
-More recently, the Gullah food scene has been featured on a nationally syndicated food program.
+Charleston area restaurants continue to multiply and flourish with a constant flow of aspiring chefs and affluent visitors.
+Several Charleston area restaurants were given the 'Star Diamond Award' by The American Academy of Hospitality Sciences, landed on Forbes 4 Star Restaurants list, featured in Wine Enthusiast magazine's 'America's 100 Best, and recognized by the James Beard Foundation Awards.
+More recently, the heritage and influence of the Gullah food culture has been featured on a nationally syndicated food program and is gaining much-deserved recognition.